Code-Institute-Submissions/usercentricfrontendproject-1/README.md

 --------------------------------------------------

 Header :
-Make it look like an amp head/rack gear
+Make it look like a synth

 *-Home (intro video embedded)
 *-About me (photo, bio)